Air Force Spectrum Operations – AFSC 3D1X4

 Duties of Air Force Spectrum Operations Specialists

-In order for Air Force communications to be uninterrupted and functional, the spectrum specialists troubleshoot interference, which can include countering any attempts at electronic signal jamming by adversaries.
+For Air Force communications to be uninterrupted and functional, the spectrum specialists troubleshoot interference, which can include countering any attempts at electronic signal jamming by adversaries.

 It's up to these airmen to make sure there is no interference with electromagnetic broadcasts (including weather-related disruptions) that can affect the delivery and reception of communications over radio frequencies.